The framework behind GlidePath

 A bridge, not a leap

-Standards before independence
+Stronger footing before independence

-Principles of the discipline
+Principles of the framework

 Operate first

-Standards over advice
+Expectations over advice

 Truth before momentum